Par For Cinderella Excerpt

 Over the side.

-Grabbing for balance himself, he couldn’t tell if she made a clean entry.
+Grabbing for balance himself, Aidan couldn’t tell if she had made a clean entry.
 He scrabbled toward the bow of his boat.

 One second.